Alexandreet/Demo-Repo-/README.md

 # Demo-Repo-
-Demo repo for learning how to use Git and Github
+Demo repo for learning how to use Git and Github!